 Thinning hair can be one of the most embarrassing and difficult parts of getting older.
 This is also a side effect of decreased collagen levels.
 Supplementing with collagen will make your hair grow, but not in the way that most people think.
 Instead of new hairs popping up all over your head, supplementing with collagen actually thickens the strands (hair follicles) that you already have.
 This, in turn, gives the hair a thicker texture and appearance, which can be a huge confidence booster.

 Having limited joint mobility is a huge side effect of arthritis, and can be the source of a significant amount of pain throughout your day-to-day life.
 Taking a supplement that contains the protein necessary for joint mobility and elasticity makes perfect sense, and it works pretty well according to several studies that have been conducted.
 In fact, the majority of the research on the benefits of collagen centers around joint and bone health.

-Collagen, because it is responsible for connective tissues and their flexibility, do a lot as far as healing bones and ligaments.
+Collagen, because it is responsible for connective tissues and their flexibility, does a lot as far as healing bones and ligaments.
 If your collagen levels are getting low, your body’s ability to heal and rebuild those tissues becomes limited, this is where the collagen supplementation comes in.
 Bringing your body’s collagen levels back to normal will speed up recovery and get you back in the gym, back in the office or just back on track more quickly.

 Most, if not all supplements have at least 1 or 2 negative side effects, it’s just the name of the game.
 You take in a surplus of whatever nutrient and you get benefits, but it may cost you momentary stomach discomfort, or you have to drink more water to process the supplement, then drink more water than you normally would throughout the day.

 High Calcium Levels